msuhaib01/checklist/README.md

 # Hitlist! 🎯

 Hey there!
-Are you a globe-trotting mercenary, world-conquering villain, or internationally wanted criminal? 😈 Tired of keeping track of all the heroes trying to foil your plans? 🦹‍♂️ Struggling to differentiate who's been "put to bed" and who hasn't? 😴💤
+Are you a glob trotting mercenary, world conquring villian, or internationally wanted criminal?😈 Tired of having to keep track of all the heros trying to foil your plans? 🦹‍♂️ Tired of getting confused on who you've "put to bed" and who you haven't? 😴💤

 Fear not anymore!

-Introducing our patented (patent pending) management software – leaving these concerns in the past! 📜✅
+With our patented (patent pending) management software these are a concern of the past! 📜✅

-Built with nothing but vanilla Javascript, HTML, and CSS, it offers a lightweight, bloat-free solution. 🛠️🧼 So you can quickly return to your villainous pursuits. 💼🌆
+Built with nothing but vanilla Javascript, HTML and CSS this has the most light weight and bloat free solution possible.
+So you can get back to villian business.

-Not only that, it boasts a convenient *mobile version*, allowing you to manage your ~~villainy~~ legal activities on the go! 📱🌐
+Not only that but it also has a built in *mobile version*, so you can do your ~~villainy~~ legal business on the go!

 Built in filter to make searching through a list as easy as taking candy from a baby!

-Simplifying your life is our mission. 🌟
+We want to make your life easier.

+A product for villians by villians.

 ## Designed by: Muhmmad Suhaib 👨‍🎨
 ## Developed by: Muhmmad Suhaib 👨‍💻